 Evaluate cross-program and cross-group analytics to identify opportunities and best practices to influence stronger risk management practices by the business

-Leverage experience to bring industry leading standards, practices and tools to the organization
+Leverage their experience to bring industry leading standards, practices, and tools to the organization.

 7+ years of experience in risk management (includes compliance, financial crimes, operational risk, audit, legal, credit risk, market risk, IT systems security, business process management) or 7+ years of financial services industry experience, of which 5+ years must include direct experience in risk management